CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

     // ...

 }, 'WebGL');
+});
 ```

-`defineSuite` is a custom CesiumJS function that wraps Jasmine define calls and provides the category capability.
+CesiumJS uses a customized `describe` function that wraps Jasmine describe calls and provides the category capability.

 ## Manual Testing